paezha/Reproducible-Research-Workflow/Session-02-R-and-Markdown/README.md

 ### Activity

-1. Create a new R Markdown file, name it "Your Name Activity 1"
+1. Create a new R Markdown file, name it "Your-Last-Name-Activity-1"

 2. Create a level-1 header and write in less than 200 words what is your main research interest.
 Use formatting for emphasis as appropriate.